-As long as we’re talking “surprise” and not “shock”, then a surprise proposal usually has more going for it than against.
-But that doesn’t mean to say that you can just whip a ring out of your pocket and expect an immediate acceptance without doing a little bit of homework beforehand.
+As long as we’re talking “surprise” and not “shock”, then a surprise proposal is usually the best way to pop the question.
+That doesn’t mean to say that you can just whip a ring out of your pocket and expect an immediate acceptance.
+You will have to do a little bit of homework beforehand.

 If she isn’t quite ready to be engaged, and the subject has never come up naturally, then you will undoubtedly be taking a massive risk.
 After all, if your partner hasn’t brought it up, she may not have done so for a very good reason, so don’t jump the gun without having a pretty good idea that the answer you get will be the one you want!